 Table I below shows a simplified classification of CT-SA programs according to the population they serve and the conditions under which the assistance is provided: (1) Targeted Cash Transfer without Supporting Services or Conditions (Labeled as Non Conditional); (2) Targeted Cash+ Transfer (with supporting conditions or access to other services and programs, strengthened by behavioral change); (3) Categorical Cash Transfer; (4) Categorical Cash+ transfer (5) Universal Cash Transfer.

 As noted in Schuring 2021 and Coady et al. 2021 such simple classification captures key policy features of a cash transfer: its intended target and its approach to impacting the beneficiaries.
-In terms of selecting the population to serve, cash transfers range from programs that cover specific and narrow groups with clearly identified needs (e.g. destitute elderly, or children in families affected by HIV/AIDS) to broader programs targeted to specific needs, regardless of its cause (poverty targeted cash transfers), to universal grants that may be directed to specific demographic groups or to the entire population.
+In terms of selecting the population to serve, cash transfers range from programs that cover specific and narrow groups with clearly identified needs (e.g. destitute elderly, or children in families affected by HIV/AIDS) to broader programs targeted to specific needs, regardless of its cause (poverty targeted cash transfers), to universal benefits that may be directed to specific demographic groups or to the entire population.
 In terms of intensity of interaction with beneficiaries transfers range from providing only income support (unconditional), to engaging beneficiaries into behavioral change program (labeled as ”conditional”).

 Specific country examples of each type of transfers listed in the Table 1 below reflect a huge diversity of each instrument in terms of size.
 For example (all data below are based on ASPIRE), coverage of means tested cash transfers in China is just 3% of population, while in Georgia it is 39%.
 Coverage of established Conditional Cash transfer programs varies from 45% of all poor in Uruguay to 7% in Guatemala.
 The spending on these programs also vary: from 0.7% of GDP in Armenia’s targeted Family Benefit program to 0.04% of GDP in Ghana’s LEAP program.
 Going beyond means tested programs, target populations in different SA-CT present a wide array of groups: for example, in Mongolia Child Money Program covers 98% of all children, whereas South Africa Child Grant covers 71% of all children.